HAKORADev/IMDER/Algorithms.md

 ### Algorithm Combinations
 1. **Multi-stage transformations**: Export frame from one algorithm, use as base for another
+2. **Drawer Hybrid Workflow**: Create base in Drawer mode, then process with Pattern/Disguise/Navigate for specialized effects
-2. **Resolution progression**: Start low-res for preview, final export at high-res
+3. **Resolution progression**: Start low-res for preview, final export at high-res
-3. **Selective masking**: Use different masks for different algorithm runs on same image pair
+4. **Selective masking**: Use different masks for different algorithm runs on same image pair

+### Drawer-Specific Techniques
+1. **Color Layering**: Start with light background colors, add progressively darker details
+2. **Selective Detail**: Draw detailed areas where you want transformation focus, leave other areas sparse
+3. **Import & Annotate**: Load any image as base, switch to Drawer to add annotations or modifications
+4. **Reverse Transformation**: Draw simple shapes, add complex target, use "Reverse Swap" in other modes
+5. **Invisible White**: Use (254,254,254) instead of pure white for "hidden" strokes that still affect transformation

 ### Performance Optimization
 1. **Preview at 128×128** - Test algorithms quickly before final render
 2. **Use appropriate resolution** - 512×512 is often optimal for quality/speed balance
 3. **Close other applications** - IMDER uses significant CPU resources (use one core 100%)
 4. **Batch processing** - Use CLI for multiple transformations overnight
+5. **Drawer Efficiency**: For complex drawings, use thicker pens for broad areas, save fine details for final passes

 ### Creative Applications
 1. **Logo animations** - Missform for shape, Merge for color transitions
 2. **Art style transfer** - Pattern algorithm for texture, Blend for painterly effects
 3. **Educational visualizations** - Swap for showing exchanges, Navigate for flow demonstrations
 4. **Abstract art generation** - Shuffle for randomness, Fusion for controlled chaos
+5. **Sketch-to-Reality** - Drawer for creative exploration, converting ideas to images
+6. **Hybrid Art**: Combine hand-drawn elements (Drawer) with photographic elements (other modes)

 ## Troubleshooting Guide